-Fabeha Monir is a Dhaka based visual journalist who uses still images and video to provide multi-faceted storytelling for editorial and non-profit clients.
+Fabeha Monir is a Bangladesh-based visual journalist who uses still images, text, and video to provide multi-faceted storytelling for editorial and non-profit clients.
 As a humanist photographer, she tells people-focused stories that explore the themes of social development, migration, gender violence, and forced exile in marginalized communities.
-She uses intimate and involved story-telling approach to communicate meaningfully about the human experience.

-Her editorial clients include The New York Times, The Guardian, Stern Magazine, Elle Magazine, Al Jazeera News, BBC News, Nido, Tagesspiegel, Terra Metter Magazine, Kehitys-Utveckling magazine, Spiegel Online, Badische Zeitung, Sueddeutsche Zeitung, Zeit magazine, Zeit Campus, The Chronicle of Philanthropy, The Sydney Morning Herald, Devex, France 24, The New Humanitarian, Pacific News, Icarus Complex Magazine, The Chronicle for Higher Education, Medium, Zora Magazine etc
+Her editorial clients include The New York Times, The Guardian, Der Spiegel, Stern Magazine, Elle Magazine, Amnesty International, NRC, The Telegraph UK, Al Jazeera News, BBC News, Nido, Tagesspiegel, Terra Metter Magazine, Kehitys-Utveckling magazine, Spiegel Online, Badische Zeitung, Sueddeutsche Zeitung, Zeit magazine, Zeit Campus, The Chronicle of Philanthropy, The Sydney Morning Herald, Devex, France 24, The New Humanitarian, Pacific News, NRC Handelsblad, Icarus Complex Magazine, Global Network, The Chronicle for Higher Education, Zora Magazine among others.

-She regularly reports and photographs for Bistandsaktuelt Daily News in Norway on topics of aid and development.
+She regularly reports and photographs for Bistandsaktuelt Daily News in Norway as their Bangladesh Correspondent on aid and development topics.
+She is the Thomson Reuters Foundation’s Yannis Behrakis Photojournalism Grant Awardee 2021.

 - Breaking news